Alabama Funders

 Grant-Making Per Year: In 2019, the Daniel Foundation provided grants in the amount of $7 million.
 Recovery and Supportive Housing Grantee Example:

 My Sister’s Place in Calera, Alabama, provides residential support during all phases of recovery.
-My Sister’s Place is designed for women who struggle with substance abuse.
+My Sister’s Place is designed for women who struggle with substance use disorders.
 The program provides healing programs as well as services needed to lead productive lives.

 Snook Foundation